-The Directors (Trustees) of the charitable company, as set out in the articles of association, are drawn from member organisations (with the exception of the independent Chair of the Board), elected by the members of the charitable company attending the Annual General Meeting and serve a three-year term before going forward for re-election (if they so desire) at the following Annual General Meeting.
+The Directors (Trustees) of the charitable company, as set out in the articles of association, are drawn from member organisations, with the exception of the independent Chair of the Board.
+Directors are elected by full members of the charitable company.
+They serve a three-year term before going forward for re-election (if they so desire) at the following Annual General Meeting.

 Marcus Potter is the Chief Executive of Lantra, one of the UK’s leading Awarding Organisations and Sector Skills Councils for the land-based and environmental industries.
 Lantra also develop quality training courses and nationally recognised qualifications that are delivered through a national network of training Provider Partners.
-Marcus was appointed Director of the Board in October 2015.
+Marcus was appointed in October 2015.

 John Rogers is Chief Executive of the Workforce Development Trust (incorporating Skills for Health, Skills for Justice and People 1st).
 He has spent most of his career in workforce development leadership roles.
 Much of his work has focused on the health sector, including roles as Chief Executive of Skills for Health, Chief Executive of Healthwork UK, as a Director at the NHS Training Authority, and other senior roles in the Department of Health and within the NHS.
 John has also worked significantly across sectors including contributions as the Chair of the UK-wide Alliance of Sector Skills Councils and as a non-executive of the South West Learning and Skills Council.
 John was appointed to the Federation Board in March 2008.

 Our company secretary role is undertaken by Dr Sally Oglesby who is employed by The Federation.